yellowtree/geoip-detect/readme.txt

 == Changelog ==

+= 2.4.4 =
+* Vendor code was updated.

 = 2.4.3 =
 * FIX: Options Page: The checkboxes didn't show (even though the option was saved) since 2.4.0
 * NEW: A fixed external IP can now be specified on the options page.
-(Useful in development scenarios without internet, or mixed internet/intranet cases.)
+(Useful in development scenarios without internet, or mixed internet/intranet cases.
+You can also use this to speed up things on the production server if you know the IP will not change.)
 * NEW: Hidden feature/side-effect: Clicking on save in the General Options section also empties the external IP cache.

 = 2.4.2 =